The Civil War .. North vs. South

 Most felt the war would be over quickly, but many veterans understanding the strength of personal belief and the deep chasm that lie between the North and South knew the level of aggression and bloodshed that might come to pass.

 One of these most well known friendships was Union General Winfield Scott Hancock and CSA General Lewis A. Armistead.
-From Pennsylvania and North Carolina respectively, they would later face each other across the dusty and bloodsoaked “killing ground” at Gettysburg, Pennsylvania.
+From Pennsylvania and North Carolina respectively who served together before the war, they would later face each other across the dusty and bloodsoaked “killing ground” at Gettysburg, Pennsylvania.

 Lewis “Lo” Armistead would not be so lucky in surviving the battle.
-But his name will live forever as the Confederate Brigadier who led his brigade to the “High Water Mark of the Confederacy”,as his is the only brigade to break the Union line during that ill-fated but most valiant of Confederate attempts called “Picketts Charge”.
+But his name will live forever as the Confederate Brigadier who led his brigade to the “High Water Mark of the Confederacy”, as his is the only brigade to break the Union line during that ill-fated but most valiant of Confederate charges, later to be nicknamed “Picketts Charge”.

 What would they have thought back then if they knew that their names and very deeds would be immortalized, carved in the stone of time.
 Stories told by firelight to children, tales of family members .. of bold charges and selfless acts of courage.